The name Micaiah means “Who is Like Yahweh?” Several people in the Old Testament were named by this name.

 But Jehoshaphat said, “Is there not still a prophet of the LORD that we may ask him?”
 So, Ahab said to Jehoshaphat, “There is Micaiah the son of Imlah but I hate him, because he does not prophesy good concerning me, but evil.”
 Yet Jehoshaphat insisted so Ahab sent for Micaiah.
 The prophet shared a vision, “I saw all Israel scattered on the mountains, as sheep that have no shepherd.”
 Micaiah warned the two kings not to listen to the lying spirit in the mouth of the 400 prophets.
 Ahab was angry at Micaiah’s words and commanded that he be put in prison and given the bread and water of affliction until he comes in peace.
 But Ahab died the second day according to the word of the prophet (1 Kings 22:37).

-Jehoshaphat barely escaped and upon returning home, he was scolded by another prophet of the Lord for uniting with Ahab.
+Jehoshaphat barely escaped and returned home.
+But another prophet scolded him for uniting with Ahab.
 “Jehu the seer, the son of Hanani, went out to meet him and said to the king, ‘Should you help the wicked and love those who hate the Lord?
 Because of this, the wrath of the Lord is on you.
 There is, however, some good in you, for you have rid the land of the Asherah poles and have set your heart on seeking God’” (2 Chronicles 19:2–3).

-There was a prince named Micaiah who was authorized by King Jehoshaphat to explain the law in Judah (2 Chronicles 17:7).
+This Micaiah was authorized by King Jehoshaphat to explain and teach the law in Judah (2 Chronicles 17:7).

-Also, one of the musicians that participated in the dedication of the temple after the return from Babylon was named Micaiah, the son of Zichri (Nehemiah 12:35).
+This Micaiah participated in the dedication of the temple after the return from Babylon.
+He is the son of Zichri according to Nehemiah 12:35).
 This same chapter in Nehemiah mentions another person named Micaiah as one of the priests who blew the trumpets (Nehemiah 12:41).